TomasTNunes/TMDB-Player/README.md

    [![Download Orion Browser on App Store](https://img.shields.io/badge/Download_Orion_Browser-007AFF?logo=app-store&logoColor=white)](https://apps.apple.com/us/app/orion-browser-by-kagi/id1484498200)
    Orion Browser allows you to install add-ons from both the Chrome and Firefox stores.
 2. Open the Orion Browser and navigate to the **Firefox Add-ons Store**.
-3. Search for **TMDB Player** and install the extension.
+3. Search for [TMDB Player](https://addons.mozilla.org/en-US/firefox/addon/tmdb-player/) and install the extension.
-4. (Optional/Recommendation) You can also install **uBlock Origin** or other adblock of your liking from these stores.
+4. (Optional/Recommendation) You can also install [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) or other adblock of your liking from these stores.

+**Note:** Extensions in the Orion Browser do not update automatically when a new release is available.
+To ensure you have the latest version of the TMDB Player extension, revisit the [TMDB Player Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/tmdb-player/) and reinstall the extension.

 ### For Android